veraPDF/verapdf-webapp-gui/src/static/ABOUT.md

 # About

-This  [WCAG 2.1](https://www.w3.org/TR/WCAG21/) and [PDF/UA-1](https://en.wikipedia.org/wiki/PDF/UA) validation interface is based on veraPDF model and implements the following validation profiles:
+This  [WCAG 2.2](https://www.w3.org/TR/WCAG22/) and [PDF/UA](https://en.wikipedia.org/wiki/PDF/UA) validation interface is powered by the (veraPDF)[https://verapdf.org/] validation architecture and implements the following validation profiles:

+- **WCAG 2.2 (Machine)**: checks of WCAG 2.2 requirements as applicable to PDF.
+This profile includes only so-called **Machine** checks, which can be performemd by deterministic software algorithms and do not require human opinion
-- **PDF/UA-1 (Machine)**: PDF/UA-1 syntax checks based on the [Matterhorn 1.02](https://www.pdfa.org/resource/the-matterhorn-protocol-1-02/) Machine verifiable checkpoints.
+- **PDF/UA-1**: PDF/UA-1 syntax checks based on the [Matterhorn 1.10](https://pdfa.org/resource/the-matterhorn-protocol/).
+Only Machine verifiable checkpoints are included.
-- **PDF/UA-1 (Human)**: prototype of several Matterhorn 1.02 Human verifiable tests based on heuristics of page layout recognition
-- **WCAG 2.1 (Extra)**: prototype of several WCAG 2.1 requirements that are not part of the PDF/UA-1 standard.
+- **PDF/UA-2**: PDF/UA-2 (draft) syntax checks.
+Only Machine verifiable checkpoints are included.
+This provide also does not verify inclusion rules between structure tags in PDF document, as defined by [ISO 32005](https://www.iso.org/standard/45878.html).
+- **ISO 32005**: all inclusion rules is the structure tree of PDF document as specified in [ISO 32005](https://www.iso.org/standard/45878.html).
-- **WCAG 2.1 (All)**: combined profile including PDF/UA-1 (both Matterhorn and Human) and additional WCAG 2.1 requirements.
-This profile is used by default.
+- **PDF/UA-2 and ISO 32005**: combined profile including PDF/UA-2 (draft, machine only) and ISO 32005 requirements.
-- **Tagged PDF**: the tagged PDF structure checks based on ISO 32000-1 and ISO 32000-2 requirements.
+- **WCAG 2.2 (Machine and Human)**: this is an experimental implementation of all Machine and some Human checks of WCAG 2.2 requirements as applicable to PDF.
+The implementation of **Human** rules is based on heuristic layout recognition algorithm, which is not 100% reliable.
+While this profile may provide useful information on the WCAG valitidy of the document, it should only be used for exploratory purposes.

-The source files of these validation profiles can be found at [veraPDF GitHub](https://github.com/veraPDF/veraPDF-validation-profiles/tree/integration/PDF_UA).
+The source files of validation profiles can be found at [veraPDF GitHub](https://github.com/veraPDF/veraPDF-validation-profiles/tree/integration/PDF_UA).